-As part of recent federal transportation legislation (MAP-21, the FAST Act and the BIL), it is a requirement to incorporate performance-based planning and programming into the development of Metropolitan Planning Organization (MPO) Long-Range Transportation Plans (LRTPs) and Transportation Improvement Programs (TIPs).
+As part of recent federal transportation legislation (MAP-21 and the FAST Act), it is a requirement to incorporate performance-based planning and programming into the development of Metropolitan Planning Organization (MPO) Long-Range Transportation Plans (LRTPs) and Transportation Improvement Programs (TIPs).
 The Statewide and Nonmetropolitan Transportation Planning; Metropolitan Transportation Planning; Final Rule further defined that the TIP shall include, to the maximum extent practicable, a description of the anticipated effect of the TIP toward achieving the 23 CFR 490 performance measure targets identified in the metropolitan transportation plan, linking investment priorities to those performance targets (23 CFR 450.326(d)).

 Federal funding is provided for a wide range of transportation-related activities, including projects on higher function local streets and highways not on the State Trunk Highway system, and local safety improvements.
-These programs are funded through the federal "Bipartisan Infrastructure Law" (BIL).
+These programs are funded through the federal "Fixing America's Surface Transportation" (FAST) Act.